Robust Convex Model Predictive Control with collision avoidance guarantees for robot manipulators: Introduction

 \section{Introduction}

-Motion planning for robot manipulators is an important problem for industrial applications due to the natural presence of surrounding obstacles.
-This problem has been extensively studied and it is typically addressed with an efficient pipeline that decouples the problem into smaller sub-problems \cite{lavallebook}.
-First, a collision-free path is found using a sampling-based planner \cite{rrt, prm}, which is possibly also post-processed \cite{rrt_sc}.
-Next, the path is time scaled using the model of our system, e.g., by solving a convex optimization problem \cite{topps_cvx}, which results in a dynamically feasible trajectory.
-Finally, feedback-linearization is used \cite{rob_mod_plan_cont, modernrobotics} with the full dynamics model to track the trajectory closely. \\\\ Although the approach is efficient and successfully solves the problem, accurate modeling becomes paramount.
-Furthermore, since the path planning approach relies on collision-detection, we are forced to stay exactly on the path, since that is only where it has been certified to be collision-free.
-This becomes more challenging through uncertainties in the model parameters, which propagates through the coupled dynamics, resulting in state and input dependent model-mismatch.
-The current pipeline addresses this issue by moving sufficiently slow, such that the effect of model mismatch can be effectively attenuated.
-A key limiting factor is the lack of methods to effectively ensure robustness also for faster motions. \\\\ We address the missing robustness guarantees, allowing us to enable safe and fast motion planning in cluttered environments.
-We realize this through two main contributions: \begin{itemize} \item We use feedback-linearization to obtain a linear prediction model and derive a state and input dependent upper bound on the resulting model error.
-We design a tube based model predictive controller (MPC) that utilizes this bound and optimizes the tube size to reduce conservatism. \item To propagate the tube in the configuration space, we employ a signed configuration distance function (SCDF), which outputs collision-free balls in the configuration space.
-This allows us to formulate simple convex constraints for obstacle avoidance, while also allowing us to propagate the tube in a collision-free region, enabling quick collision-free progress towards the goal. \end{itemize}
+Motion planning and control for robotic manipulators are fundamental components of an autonomous robotics pipeline, which typically includes a task planner, a motion planner, and a controller.
+The task planner decomposes a high-level objective into a sequence of sub tasks, increasingly leveraging Large Language Models \cite{llm3}, and invokes a motion planner to generate collision-free trajectories for execution.
+Motion planning is commonly done in a decoupled way \cite{lavallebook}, first, through path planning \cite{rrt}, which then is time scaled using the dynamics model \cite{topps_cvx}.
+Once the plan is executed, the resulting trajectory is tracked through feedback-linearization \cite{rob_mod_plan_cont} using the full dynamics model to follow it closely.
+This decoupled approach to planning and control is efficient.
+However, it relies on accurate modeling and is further limited to stay exactly on the collision-free path, since it is only there it has been certified to be collision-free.
+Naturally, model uncertainties are part of the problem, which for manipulators can have a wide spread effect due to the coupled dynamics, potentially putting the robot offtrack, which may result in collisions.
+Practically, to attenuated its effect, the trajectory is tracked by moving sufficiently slow.
+Thus, a limiting factor is the lack of methods to guarantee robustness during faster motions.
+We address the missing robustness guarantees, by proposing an integrated motion planning and control solution, providing safe and fast motion in cluttered environments.
+We realize this through two main contributions: \begin{itemize} \item We use feedback linearization to obtain a linear prediction model and derive a state and input dependent upper bound on the resulting model error.
+We design a tube based model predictive controller (MPC) that utilizes this bound and optimizes the tube size to reduce conservatism. \item To propagate the tube in the collision-free part of the configuration space, we employ a signed configuration distance function (SCDF), which outputs collision-free balls in the configuration space.
+This allows us to formulate simple convex constraints for obstacle avoidance, while also propagating the tube in a collision-free region, enabling quick collision-free progress towards the goal. \end{itemize}